alptbz/mqtttelegramdemo/README.md

  - Use `python3` instead of `python` if you're using Linux
  - See [python-telegram-bot examples](https://github.com/python-telegram-bot/python-telegram-bot/tree/master/examples) for more telegram examples (Inline menus, custom keyboards and many more)

+## Telegram Bot
+You can create a new TelegramBot and acquire an API Token using BotFather.
+All information related to Telegram Bots can be found [here](https://core.telegram.org/bots#6-botfather).

 ## Links
  - https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment
  - https://python-telegram-bot.readthedocs.io/en/stable/